odeliss/findMyWatch/README.txt

 	--codebook: codebook/vocab.cpickle (dictionary of visual images - centroids of the clusters of features)
 	--clusters: 1536 nb of clusters (nb of words in the codebook)
-	--percentage: 0.25 percentage of total features to use to create the cluster python cluster_features.py --features-db features/watchesFeatures.hdf5 --codebook codebook/vocab.cpickle --clusters 1500 --percentage 0.25
+	--percentage: 0.25 percentage of total features to use to create the cluster python cluster_features.py --features-db features/watchesFeatures.hdf5 --codebook codebook/vocab.cpickle --clusters 741 --percentage 0.25
-WARNING: remove the debug flag in cluster_features
+WARNING: remove the debug flag in cluster_features PARAM Fine-Tuning: 9000 watches sorted in 900 categories (10 w/cat) - with 10 differentiating areas (aiguilles, chiffres, contours, marque etc...) each having 7 differents textures = 9000*0.7*7= clusters

 (2) expected results:
 ---------------------